Overview of the NCP and Its Role

 b.
 Whether the issue is material and substantiated

 c.
-Whether there seems to be a link between the enterprise’s activities and issues raised in the specific instance
+Whether there seems to be a link between the enterprise’s activities and the issue raised in the specific instance

 d.
 The relevance of applicable law and procedures, including court rulings